Strongly Suggested Pre-Reading

 Research shows that the cost of hiring and re-training employees is one of the highest of labor costs in organizations.
 Research also shows a strong correlation between job satisfaction and employee retention.
 Fortunately, there are a variety of approaches to support strong job satisfaction for employees.

-Most of the significant accomplishments in organizations is done in teams.
-However, a team is often comprised of a wide diversity of values, perspectives and opinions among its members.
-So teams must be carefully planned, organized and supported.
+Most of the significant accomplishments in organizations are done in teams.
+However, a team is often comprised of a wide diversity of values, perspectives, and opinions among its members.
+So teams must be carefully planned, organized, and supported.
 Also, a team is an organization — just a small one.
 Thus, team performance management is also critical to the success of a team.

 Suggested Additional Readings

 - About The Role of Strategic Evaluation in Nonprofits

 - Basic Guide to Program Evaluation

 - Organizational Change

 Learn More in the Library’s Blogs Related to Organizational Performance

 In addition to the articles on this current page, also see the following blogs that have posts related to organizations.
 Scan down the blog’s page to see various posts.
 Also, see the section “Recent Blog Posts” in the sidebar of the blog or click on “Next” near the bottom of a post in the blog.
 The blog also links to numerous free related resources.